uviclibraries/arduino/face-to-face_workshop_children/arduino-mp3player.md

 # Arduino MP3 Player

-This page describes an Arduino audio player project using an Arduino UNO R3, a YX5300 MP3 player module, and an active speaker.
-Another audio play solution using the Arduino MKR WiFi 1010 or MKR Zero can be found in audio-player.md.
+This page describes an Arduino audio player project using an Arduino UNO R3 microcontroller board, or "breadboard", a YX5300 MP3 player module, and an active speaker.

 If you and your group have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Have fun!